 3. Ask Customers What They Think About You Going Cashless

 Request that staff ask customers how they would feel if you stopped accepting cash.
 Record the reactions and feedback and use that information to help you make a decision.
+Be sure customers know that you’re taking their input and have not made a decision yet, and that they will have plenty of notice if things do change.

 4. Start Your Communications Early

 Create a complete communications strategy to let customers know about your move to a cashless payment system.
 Use in store signage, messages from employees, email, social media marketing, website updates, and more.
 You want to push the message out as widely as you can.
+The fewer customers that are ‘caught offguard’ by the switch to cashless, the better.
+You may even consider a “soft” rollout, where you move to cashless but still allow customers who were not informed of the policy to pay with cash until it becomes more commonly known.
+See the next step.

 5. Have a Transition Period